rossbern/covid-simulator/README.md

 The code was designed to allow for quickly running many simulations in parallel.
 This was achieved by vectorizing all operations in Numpy and Cython, and utilizing multiprocessing.

-The code is contained in the following notebooks in [/src](https://github.com/rb2540/covid-simulation/tree/main/src):
+The code is contained in the following notebooks in the [src](https://github.com/rb2540/covid-simulation/tree/main/src) folder:
-* get_nyc_od_matrix.ipynb contains the code to generate the OD-flow matrix
+* [get_nyc_od_matrix.ipynb](https://github.com/rb2540/covid-simulation/blob/main/src/get_nyc_od_matrix.ipynb) contains the code to generate the OD-flow matrix
-* Cython_Optimizations.ipynb details how the code was optimized with cython and multiprocessing
+* [Cython_Optimizations.ipynb](https://github.com/rb2540/covid-simulation/blob/main/src/Cython_Optimizations.ipynb) details how the code was optimized with cython and multiprocessing
-* Experiments.ipynb details the applications of the simulation model, and tests the effects that different policy decisions could have had on the transmission of the virus.
+* [Experiments.ipynb](https://github.com/rb2540/covid-simulation/blob/main/src/Experiments.ipynb) shows several ways we can utilize the simulation to answer important questions